Arszilla/fake-proxmox-subscription/README.md

 $ podman run -it fake-proxmox-subscription:latest /bin/bash -c "ls -al /opt/fake-proxmox-subscription/debian/artifacts/"
 ```

-Afterwards, just transfer the generated `.deb` from
+Afterwards, transfer the generated `.deb` from
 `/opt/fake-proxmox-subscription/debian/artifacts/`.

-The `Dockerfile` is basic and was not really used besides build testing,
+The `Dockerfile` is basic and was primarily used for build testing,
 validating packaging, etc. I've only kept it in case someone might be
 interested in using it.